Kisan-jena/Kisan-jena/README.md

 <!-- About Me Section -->
 ### 🙋‍♂️ About Me

-- 🎓 I'm a **3rd year student** and an **Beginner Developer**.
+- 🎓 I'm a **3rd year student** and an **AI/ML & Data Science Enthusiast**.
-- 💻 **I know:** JavaScript, Python, Pandas, NumPy, React, Node, Express, VSCode, Jupyter Notebook, Machine Learning, and Auth.js.
+- 💻 **I know:** JavaScript, Python, Pandas, NumPy, React, Node, Flask, Express, TensorFlow, Streamlit, scikit-learn, and Jupyter Notebook.
-- 🚀 Currently solving problems on **LeetCode** and expanding my knowledge in AI, ML and Data Science.
+- 🚀 Currently solving problems on **LeetCode** and expanding my knowledge in AI, ML, and Data Science.
 - 🌱 Actively learning and contributing to projects.
 - 🚀 **Starting to contribute aggressively from December 2024**

 ---

 <!-- LeetCode Stats -->